 The traditional approach of hiring different advisers with say accountants to oversee the tax investigation, solicitors to accompany you in interview and then counsel to present your defence or appeal is not only hugely expensive but leads to duplication of effort as each set of professionals needs to read the papers and familiarise each other with the progress of the investigation.

 That approach is ideal if you have the money to throw at the matter and there’s no denying that it can be comforting to sit in court with three teams of advisers beside you and to listen to them debating the case.
 My advice if you do that is just don’t think about your teams’ collective hourly rate.

-On the other hand if you are facing a potentially serious tax liability and penalties you may be thinking about conserving your financial resources and hiring one senior adviser who can present you case from start to finish will not only save you fees but will avoid unnecessary duplication of communication and effort.
+On the other hand, if you are facing a potentially serious tax liability and penalties you may be thinking about conserving your financial resources and hiring one senior adviser who can present your case from start to finish will not only save you fees but will avoid unnecessary duplication of communication and effort.